rixiobarrios/mern-auth-tutorial/README.md

 app.use(handleErrors);
 ```

 6. We can use the `handleValidationErrors` method in the `index.js`.
 Add `handleValidationErrors` to the destructured require statement and include `app.use(handleValidationErrors)` directly **before** the `handleErrors`.
-This method will catch any Mongoose errors that occur when data is validated against a schema before it is added to the database as well as generic MongoDB errors so it needs to run after all of our controllers.
+This method will catch any Mongoose errors that occur when data is validated against a schema before it is added to the database, as well as generic MongoDB errors, so it needs to run after all of our controllers.

 ```js
 // Require the error handlers